getwilds/wilds-docker-library/delly/README.md

 ## Image Details

-These Docker images are built from Ubuntu 22.04 and include a statically compiled Delly binary.
+These Docker images are built from Ubuntu 22.04 and include a statically compiled Delly binary with bcftools for BCF indexing and manipulation.
 The images use a multi-stage build process to minimize the final image size while ensuring all necessary dependencies are included.
 Delly uses paired-ends, split-reads and read-depth to sensitively and accurately delineate genomic rearrangements throughout the genome.

 ## Usage